jameslefevre/4D-microscopy-pipeline/scripts/hpc_job_templates/script_documentation.md

 - pixelSize_xy: The size of the voxels in the image in the x and y dimension, in the units specified by pixelSize_unit (it is assumed that the x and y dimensions are equal)
 - pixelSize_z: The size of the voxels in the image in the z dimension, in the units specified by pixelSize_unit
 - intensityScalingFactor: An adjustment factor to account for differences in image fluorescence; the input image intensity is multiplied by this number before segmentation.
-- intensityScalingFactorTimeStep: An additional adjustment to account for fading of image fluorescence over a capture; the inout image intensity is further multiplied by this number to the power of the stack number.
+- intensityScalingFactorTimeStep: An additional adjustment to account for fading of image fluorescence over a capture; the input image intensity is further multiplied by this number to the power of the stack number.
 - cropBox: comma separated list of 6 integers describing a 3D crop to be applied to the input image prior to segmentation, or else an empty string to indicate no cropping.
 The 6 values are minX,maxX,minY,maxY,minZ,maxZ (voxel units, 0 indexed, endpoints included)
+- numberStacksPerJob: Multi-stack version of script only, see discussion at top about stack number allocation.
+- channel_grouping: An array of arrays that collectively contain each of the integers 0..(n-1) exactly once, where n is the number of classes in the model ("channels" parameter below).
+This defines a partition of the classes which can optionally be used to specify groups of classes which should be considered together;
+if the sum of the estimated probability for a voxel over group k is higher than the sum for any other group, then the allocated class will be the estimated most probable class within group k, even if there is a class from outside group k with a higher individual probability.
+For example, if classes 1 and 2 are considered quite similar, and class 3 is very distinct, and the estimated probability distribution over classes [1,2,3] is [0.31,0.34,0.35], then it may be considered more correct to label the voxel as class 2 than class 3.
+The default (no grouping) value is '[[0],[1],...,[n-1]]'
+- channels: The number of segmentation classes defined by the supplied model.

 ### Primary object analysis